ualib/agda-algebras/inductively_defined_types.rst

 .. rubric:: Footnotes

 ..
 [1]
-   As of this writing (9 June 2019), this documentation describes code residing on the william_ branch of the lean-ualib_ repository.
+   As of this writing (summer 2019), this documentation describes code residing on the william_ branch of the lean-ualib_ repository.
 Eventually, the latest code will reside on the master_ branch and the docs will describe the code on that branch.

+..
+[2]
+   The only exception is that in type theory we make *typing judgments*, denoted by ``:``, rather than set membership judgments, denoted by ``∈``.

 .. include:: hyperlink_references.rst